 Archbasilica of Saint John Lateran in Rome

 The ‘Arcibasilica di San Giovanni in Laterano’, or the Archbasilica of Saint John Lateran in Rome was founded in 313 under emperor Constantine the Great.
 Emperor Constantine was the emperor who, with the ‘Edict of Milan’, allowed freedom of religion in the Roman empire in 313, which also included Christianity.
 The church originally served as a papal residence.
 It lost this function after the papal return from Avignon (1309-1377), in part due to a number of fires.
 But the church remained one of the four Papal churches of Rome along with St. Peter’s Basilica (the other two Papal churches are Santa Maria Maggiore and San Paolo Fuori le Mura).
 It is worth noting that this church is the cathedral of the diocese of Rome, technically giving it the status of the most important church in Rome.

-The basilica is the oldest church building in Rome, but little was left of the original after a severe earthquake in 896.
+The Basilica di San Giovanni in Laterano is the oldest church building in Rome, but little was left of the original after a severe earthquake in 896.
 Not until 1650 was the church thoroughly rebuilt by architect Borromini for pope Innocent X, giving it its current baroque appearance.
 It was not until the 18th century that the church was given its beautiful façade with 15 statues by Alessandro Galilei.
 The only medieval remnant of the church is the octagonal baptistery from the 5th century.
 The name ‘Laterano’ is derived from the family name ‘Lateranus’.
 That is because the church was built in the gardens of the former palace of the royal family of Plautius Lateranus.
 He was sentenced to death under Emperor Nero for allowing Christians to hide in his palace, and his palace was confiscated by emperor Nero.
 Three centuries later, emperor Constantine gave the palace back to pope Miltiades, after which the palace was used as a papal residence.

 Places to visit in the Archbasilica

 Some of the places to visit in the Archbasilica of St John Lateran: